 What is the Best CBD Oil for Cooking?

 When adding CBD oil to food, it's important to have a CBD oil that tastes good.
-That's because most CBD oils taste bad, and that's why they cover up the taste with flavors like peppermint and cinnamon.
+That's because most CBD oils taste bad, and that's why producers cover up the taste with flavors like peppermint and cinnamon.
 At Cornbread Hemp, we never use cover flavors because we don't need to.
 Our Flower-Only™ extraction in organic sugarcane ethanol makes the best-tasting CBD oils in America.